-Josephine is currently working on a collection of personal essays under the mentorship of Heather Taylor-Johnson, as part of the Four Centres Emerging Writers Program, which is supported by Culture and the Arts (WA) through Fremantle Press.
+Josephine has recently started work on a new novel.
+She is also working on several personal essays begun under the mentorship of Heather Taylor-Johnson, as part of the Four Centres Emerging Writers Program, which is supported by Culture and the Arts (WA) through Fremantle Press.
 The essays draw on her award-winning PhD thesis, Vulvodynia and Autoethnography, in telling the story of her life with vulvodynia, charting the changing nature of her relationship with her body and chronic pain.
 It uses the disorder as a prism through which to explore norms and assumptions in society and medicine, drawing on models as diverse as feminism, trauma theory, historical hysteria, modern neurophysiology and Freudian psychoanalysis.
 Personal essays already published are listed below, along with other publications in fiction, review and blog-form.

 (The PhD thesis is commercial-in-confidence; the abstract is available to university students and academics through the Edith Cowan University library.)